mortonne/psifr/README.md

 Data archives for a number of studies are available from the [UPenn](https://memory.psych.upenn.edu/Data_Archive) and [Vanderbilt](https://memory.psy.vanderbilt.edu/w/index.php/Publications) memory labs.
 If you have data in [EMBAM](https://github.com/vucml/EMBAM) format, use `matlab/frdata2table.m` to convert your data struct to a table with standard format.
 Then use the Matlab function `writetable` to write a CSV file which can then be read into Python for analysis.

-## Citation

-If you use Psifr, please cite the paper:

-Morton, N. W., (2020).
-Psifr: Analysis and visualization of free recall data.
-Journal of Open Source Software, 5(54), 2669, https://doi.org/10.21105/joss.02669

 ## Publications using Psifr